Health Science | Texas | Textbook Alternatives | Practicum in Health Science

 It’s important to remember that, while these benefits apply to many digital curriculum systems, they won’t apply to all.
 There are many kinds of digital curriculum out there, some with more reliability and flexibility than others, and finding the right one for you is key to your success.

-What Are the Drawbacks of Using Digital Curriculum for Practicum in Health Science?
+What Are the Drawbacks of Using Digital Curriculum to Teach This Course?

-Digital curriculum can involve too much screen time - Some teachers complain that digital curriculum can cause students to spend too long sitting in front of screens, taking away from lectures or other hands-on experiences, which could be detrimental to a Practicum in Health Science course.
+- Digital curriculum can involve too much screen time - Some teachers complain that digital curriculum can cause students to spend too long sitting in front of screens, taking away from lectures or other hands-on experiences, which could be detrimental to your course.

 While these are all valid drawbacks to digital curriculum, it’s important to keep in mind that depending on the system you use, one or more of these criticisms might be irrelevant.
 This is because of the large amount of variation between each digital curriculum system.